ostix360/Machine_Learning_S4/README.md

 # Machine Learning

-This repo contains the cours of Machine Learning from SU.
+This repo contains the Machine Learning course from SU.

 ## Files

-ToyMC contains the course about the probabilities and fitting stuffs
+ToyMC includes a full course on probabilities and fitting techniques.

 ## Table of Contents